sumaerjolly/weather-app/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-Book Library is an individual project by [Sumaer Jolly](https://github.com/sumaerjolly).
+Weather App is an individual project by [Sumaer Jolly](https://github.com/sumaerjolly).
 The full project description can be found [here](https://www.theodinproject.com/courses/javascript/lessons/weather-app).

 ## Built With